ermakovov/ermakovov/README.md

 ## 👋 Hi, I'm Oleg and I ❤️ Web

-Currently, I'm working as Full Stack Engineer in [DinoLab](https://landing.dinolab.com/) - educational startup offering an interactive platform for students, parents, and teachers
+Currently, I'm working as Full Stack Engineer in <a href="https://landing.dinolab.com/" target="_blank">DinoLab</a> - educational startup offering an interactive platform for students, parents, and teachers

 **Field of interests**: Web Development, Software Architecture, Infrastructure, CI/CD